MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/decommission/ad-fs-to-azure-ad-faq.md

 **When accessing sites through AD FS internally users get a single-sign on experience.
 How do we keep the same experience when moving to Azure AD?**

 There are a few ways.
 The first and recommend way is to [hybrid Azure AD join](/azure/active-directory/devices/concept-azure-ad-join-hybrid) your existing Windows 10/11 domain joined machines or use Azure AD join.
 This will provide you with the same seamless signle-sign on experience.
-The second way would be to leverage [seamless single-sign on](/azure/active-directory/hybrid/how-to-connect-sso-how-it-works) for non hybrid azure ad joined machines or downlevel Windows clients can still get that same experience.
+The second way would be to leverage [seamless single-sign on](/azure/active-directory/hybrid/how-to-connect-sso-how-it-works) for non hybrid azure AD joined machines or downlevel Windows clients can still get that same experience.

 **I’m registering Hybrid AADJ devices using AD FS device claims.
 How do I allow devices to continue to complete their hybrid aadj process with AD FS?**

-You can follow the [configure hybrid azure ad join](/azure/active-directory/devices/howto-hybrid-azure-ad-join#managed-domains) process for devices to complete the registration process without AD FS.
+You can follow the [configure hybrid azure AD join](/azure/active-directory/devices/howto-hybrid-azure-ad-join#managed-domains) process for devices to complete the registration process without AD FS.

 **I have authorization rules in AD FS.
 What are the equivalent way to do this in Azure AD?**